Singapore's GIC buys Blackstone out of Broadgate deal

-LONDON Singapore's sovereign wealth fund GIC was named as British Land's (BLND.L) new partner in London's Broadgate office and retail complex on Tuesday, buying out U.S. private equity group Blackstone (BX.N) for around 1.7 billion pounds ($2.8 billion).
+LONDON Dec 24 Singapore's sovereign wealth fund GIC was named as British Land's new partner in London's Broadgate office and retail complex on Tuesday, buying out U.S. private equity group Blackstone for around 1.7 billion pounds ($2.8 billion).

-British Land, Britain's second-largest listed developer after Land Securities (LAND.L), and Blackstone had owned equal shares of the Broadgate estate, a 30-acre site in London's City financial district whose tenants include Swiss bank UBS UBSN.VX.
+British Land, Britain's second-largest listed developer after Land Securities, and Blackstone had owned equal shares of the Broadgate estate, a 30-acre site in London's City financial district whose tenants include Swiss bank UBS .

 Reuters reported in August that Blackstone was planning to sell its stake for more than 1.7 billion pounds to a sovereign wealth fund and a source familiar with the situation said on Tuesday the deal had been agreed at around that price.